 1. Describe (including a numerical estimate) the potential respondent universe and any sampling or other respondent selection methods to be used.
 Data on the number of entities (e.g., establishments, State and local government units, households, or persons) in the universe covered by the collection and in the corresponding sample are to be provided in tabular form for the universe as a whole and for each of the strata in the proposed sample.
 Indicate expected response rates for the collection as a whole.
 If the collection had been conducted previously, include the actual response rate achieved during the last collection.

+The sample for the proposed study will be pulled from the VA’s VISTA system (Veterans Health Information and Technology Architecture).
+The VISTA system is a health care encounter-based record system; any Veteran who has a medical appointment at a VA site of care generates a record in the VISTA system complete with patient contact information, the date, time, location, and nature of the visit, the provider’s name etc. Only the minimum necessary information from each encounter record will be used to field the proposed survey.

-The sample will be a nested design stratified by respondent age (< 45, 45-64, and 64+) and respondent ZIP code including coastal/non-coastal regions as well as rural/urban regions.
+The sample will be stratified by respondent age (< 45, 45-64, and 64+) and respondent ZIP code including coastal/non-coastal regions as well as rural/urban regions.

 The respondent universe for this study is comprised of two distinct populations: Veterans patients who are non-homeless, and Veterans patients who are homeless or transitionally housed (according to data available in the VISTA system).

-Non-Homeless Veterans: The respondent universe includes Veterans who, at the time of fielding, both currently live in Veterans Integrated Service Networks (VISNs) 3, 4, or 5 and have gotten care from a VA hospital or clinic in that same area at least once in the past 24 months.
+Non-Homeless Veterans: The respondent universe includes Veterans who, at the time of fielding, both currently live in Veterans Integrated Service Networks (VISNs) 3, 4, or 5 and have received care from a VA hospital or clinic in that same area at least once in the past 24 months.
 The three VISNs will be treated as one geographic location.
 At the time of sample design, VA appointment file data (obtained through VISTA) for this location identified 645,356 VA patients in a 12-month period.